Feminism | Posted by Camille B on 04/5/2013

 I had been at college for three days, and my friends and I were anticipating the First Chance Dance, an annual tradition meant to facilitate fun and friendship during the notoriously uncomfortable orientation process.
 My dorm’s resident advisor encouraged us to go, advising that it provides “a great opportunity for sexual exploration.”
 Some of my newly minted classmates obviously saw it that way; the First Chance Dance would be better described as “a room full of sweaty teenagers in varying states of sobriety engaging in fully-clothed sex on the dance floor.”
 Not an exaggeration.

 First of all, the “grinding” phenomenon demands a discussion.
 Let’s be honest: grinding is basically simulated sex on the dance floor.
-I try to be sex-positive and am generally comfortable with open expressions of sexuality.
-But …
+I try to be sex-positive and am generally comfortable with open …